marcusoftnet/marcusoftnet.github.io/_posts/2015-05-03-splitting-an-koa-app-into-parts-and-putting-it-together-again.md

 ---
 layout: post
-title: Splitting a Koa app into parts and putting it together again
+title: "Splitting a Koa app into parts and putting it together again"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-05-03T15:09:00.000Z
+date: 2015-05-03 15:09:00
 tags:
  - Javascript
  - Koa
  - Node
 ---

 The little series I've written on [supertest](https://github.com/visionmedia/supertest) and other [Koa](http://koajs.com/) friends is moving very slowly ahead.
 Lots of new findings is making for a lot of innovation that I need to find out and try out.